 There is simply no doubt in my mind that these drugs will be removed from the market, but not after many years, potentially decades, and likely after they have killed tens of thousands of people.
 But you don’t have to needlessly suffer and wait till they are formally removed.
 You can stop taking them now.
 Reversing type 2 diabetes is one of the simplest and most straight-forward treatments in all of medicine.

-It’s important to understand that many of the conventional recommendations for treating diabetes are not only flawed but dead wrong.
+It’s important to understand that many of the conventional recommendations for treating diabetes are not only flawed but dead wrong, and I discussed the reasons why in this previous article.
 To reverse the disease, you need to recover your body’s insulin and leptin sensitivities – the ones that are so badly upset by eating a poor diet.
 The ONLY way to accomplish this is through proper diet and exercise.
 There is NO drug that can correct leptin signaling and insulin resistance.

 It will be absolutely crucial to eliminate ALL sugars and virtually all grains from your diet.
 You want to strive for an ultra-low carbohydrate diet seeking to restrict your carbs to high fiber vegetables only.
 You can replace the missing carbs with high-quality fats like coconut oil, which are rapidly broken down and consumed as fuel so you won’t feel as tired or fatigued when you make the transition to fat burning mode.
 Using intermittent fasting and restricting all your calories to a 6-8-hour window will also radically help your ability to transition to the fat burning mode and improve your insulin and leptin signaling.